da4all/da4all.github.io/_cards/analysis-of-fish-pharm-visualization.md

 title: "Analysis of National Geographic's 'Fish Pharm' Visualization"

 teaser: >
-  Currently structured as a homework assignment tied to Data Feminism Chapter 3, this lesson could also be used as an in-class activity without the reading.
+  Currently structured as a homework assignment tied to Data Feminism Chapter 3, this lesson could also be used as a 15-20 minute in-class activity without the reading.
 It asks students to rhetorically analyze a provocative visualization published by National Geographic in 2010.

 keywords:
   - "Rhetoric Of Data Visualization"